 Data collection

 The data required for the simulation of the properties of the adsorbent and the adsorption isotherm were obtained from research group data collection.
-Cocoa husk Bulk density and particle size, were determined by experimentation, and are equal to 500 µm and 518 kg/m3, respectively.
+The Bulk density and particle size of the cocoa husk, were determined by experimentation, and are equal to 518 kg/m3 500 µm, respectively.
 Freundlich parameters are shown in Table 1:

 Table 1.
 Freundlich isotherm parameters